 The date variables (HHDATEYR and HHDATEMM) indicate the year and month that the household respondent reported as the year and month of occurrence for this type of home health event.
-An artifact of the data collection for the variable HHDATEYR is that a person may have started receiving that type of home health care from that provider prior to 2017.
+An artifact of the data collection for the variable HHDATEYR is that a person may have started receiving that type of home health care from that provider prior to 2018.
 These variables should not be interpreted as "true" start dates.

-2.5.2.2 Characteristics of Event (MPCELIG-OTHRHCW)
+2.5.2.2 Characteristics of Event (MPCELIG-HCarWrkrNonProfNone M18)

 The HC questionnaire asked the respondent to indicate whether the home health provider event(s) for each month's services were provided through an agency or an independent paid provider (SELFAGEN).
 The response to the SELFAGEN question dictated the skip pattern CAPI followed regarding the questions in the home health section of the HC questionnaire.
 The questionnaire also asked respondents if the provider was paid or whether a friend, relative, or volunteer (HHTYPE) provided the home health services.
 The constructed variable MPCELIG indicates whether the home health provider event was eligible for MPC data collection and the type of imputation process the event went through.
 MPCELIG is a more accurate variable for determining whether the event was an agency, a paid independent, or an informal care event.
 However, SELFAGEN is a more accurate variable for determining the home health questions asked of the respondent.
-For all members receiving care from an agency, hospital, or nursing home, the respondent was asked to identify the type of skilled home health worker (CNA-SPEECTHP) and the type of non-skilled home health worker (COMPANION-OTHRHCW) they saw - for example, a certified nursing assistant as the skilled worker and a home health aide as the non-skilled worker.
+For all members receiving care from an agency, hospital, or nursing home, the respondent was asked to identify the type of skilled home health worker (CNA\M18-HCarWrkrProfNone\M18) and the type of non-skilled home health worker (COMPANION\M18-HCarWrkrNonProfNone\M18) they saw - for example, a certified nursing assistant as the skilled worker and a home health aide as the non-skilled worker.

 Analysts should keep in mind that these identifications by household respondents are subjective in nature, are not mutually exclusive or collectively exhaustive, and should not be used to make certain estimates.
 For example, a person on one type of insurance may identify an individual providing home health care services to them as a personal care attendant while an individual having a different type of insurance coverage may identify that same worker as a home care aide.
 Making estimates of personal care attendants or home care aides based on their identification by household respondents and treating these types of workers as mutually exclusive groups will result in inaccurate estimates.
 Respondents may also have indicated that a person was seen by more than one home health care worker during a single event.
 For example, since an event is a month of services, a respondent may have reported that a person was seen by a nurse, a physical therapist, and/or a home health aide during a single event.
-In FY2017, the types of health care workers who provided home care services were collected separately in skilled home health worker variables (CNA-SPEECTHP) and non-skilled home health worker variables (COMPANION-OTHRHCW).
-As a result, the variables NONSKILL (other non-skilled), SKILLED (other skilled), and the "other specify" variables SKILLWOS and OTHCWOS are dropped from the file.